nvi-inc/fs-vgos/fs-vgos.md

 addition to these setup procedures, the appendix also contains instructions for some other useful operations.

 As written here, the procedures are mostly station independent.
-However, some station dependencies are noted.
-These only cover GGAO and KPGO for now but Westford can, and will, be added.
-Some of the station dependencies can be removed by writing some additional scripts that hid the dependencies.
+However, some station specifics are noted.
+Some of the station specific content may be eventually removed by some additional scripts that hid the dependencies.
 This is also a good idea because the scripts can reduce the complexity of the operations.

-> **EH:** The etransfer instructions need to be checked.

 Pre-setup
 =========